 - Grapeseed canola oil or lard for cooking

 - Kosher salt and fresh ground pepper to taste

-- 1 lb fresh whole morels cleaned of dirt, washed and dried on towels if necessary
+- 1 lb fresh morel mushrooms, whole cleaned of dirt, washed and dried on towels if necessary

 - 2 cups sour cream

 - ¼ cup heavy cream or whole milk